rfl-urbaniak/backtesting/_drafts/backtesting.md

     ## [1] 1

 This, still is a bit of cheating as we repeatedly used the mean return in the calcuations instead of using all the centered returns that were used in the exposure.
-So, again, let’s look at `extra equity lines` which represent how you would stand compared to the market.
+So, again, let's look at `extra equity lines` which represent how you would stand compared to the market.

 ``` r
 equityHoldC <- numeric(nrow(US500withSignal))